rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 # "Toxic" Maximalists

-This is a rather and disingenuous criticism, although quite common.
+This is a rather silly and disingenuous criticism, although quite common.
 It usually goes like this,